Introduction

 2. What should we do if the landing slip is lost?

-Answer: If visitors lose their landing slip, they can proceed to the Immigration Headquarters of the Hong Kong SAR for a reprint of it.
+Answer: If visitors lost their landing slip, they can proceed to the Immigration Headquarters of the Hong Kong SAR for reprint.

 Immigration Headquarters of the Hong Kong SAR